Last updated on June 4th, 2023

 Fill a shaker with ice cubes.
 Pour in one ounce of the Tuaca, one ounce of the amaretto, one ounce of vodka

 and 1 ½ ounces of pineapple juice.
 Cover the shaker with a tight-fitting lid and shake until the liquids are combined and well chilled.
 Pour the cocktail into a chilled martini glass.
-Garnish with cherries and pineapple wedges, if desired.
+Garnish with a maraschino cherry and pineapple wedges, if desired.
+If you want more of cherry flavor, consider adding a bit of the juice from the cherry jar.

 Tuaca Pineapple Martini